MemRec: Collaborative Memory-Augmented Agentic Recommender System: Detailed Related Works

 To address plasticity, recent works introduce dynamic memory mechanisms, often incorporating planning or tool-using capabilities \cite{wang2024recmind, huang2025recommender, wang2024macrec, shu2023rah}.
 Systems like \textit{i$^2$Agent} \cite{xu2025iagent} and \textit{RecBot} \cite{tang2025interactive} employ a "self-reflection" mechanism, where the agent updates its own memory after an interaction.
 Similarly, simulation frameworks like \textit{AgentCF} \cite{zhang2024agentcf}, \textit{Agent4Rec} \cite{zhang2024generative}, and \textit{RecAgent} \cite{wang2025user} model users and items as agents with evolving memories to study emergent behaviors and feedback loops.

 Crucially, these dynamic approaches remain bound to isolated, self-reflective memory.
 The memory update is confined to the interacting user or item.
-While some recent works attempt to combine LLMs with graph structures for recommendation, they typically use LLMs for feature enhancement \cite{wei2024llmrec}, structure refinement \cite{wang-etal-2024-instructgraph}, or graph vocabulary learning \cite{zhu2025llm}, rather than for managing collaborative memory propagation in an agentic manner.
+While some recent works attempt to combine LLMs with graph structures for recommendation, they typically use LLMs for feature enhancement \cite{wei2024llmrec}, structure refinement \cite{wang-etal-2024-instructgraph}, graph vocabulary learning \cite{zhu2025llm}, or task-aware retrieval augmentation on dynamic graphs~\cite{tao2026task}, rather than for managing collaborative memory propagation in an agentic manner.

+Furthermore, our robustness analysis on niche users (Section \ref{sec:further_analysis}) connects agentic recommender systems to the broader challenge of user-side fairness and long-tail recommendation~\cite{chen2025investigating, chen2025leave}.
+While prior pre-LLM works typically address data sparsity for non-overlapping or long-tail users through cross-domain knowledge transfer~\cite{zhao2026double}, fairness-aware representation learning~\cite{chen2025causality}, or mining neutral signals and uncertainty from unlabeled data~\cite{ZCH24, zhao2025unlocking}, \texttt{MemRec} offers a novel agentic perspective.
+By using LLM-curated collaborative graphs, it democratizes recommendation quality, allowing users with sparse histories to fully benefit from community-level insights.